Our Gr8 Independence Day Dinner was a historical party marking the founding of our great nation. You will love the invitation, menu and more!

 On the day of the party I draped bunting and decorated the table while Jurga created red, white and blue fresh floral arrangements and placed them throughout our home.
 As guests arrived they were greeted with patriotic background music by John Philip Souza, Lee Greenwood, Charlie Daniels and more.

-Anna and Vince’s traditional Peach and Berry Cobbler finished off the dinner beautifully.
+Anna and Vince's traditional Peach and Berry Cobbler finished off the dinner beautifully.
 Not a crumb was left!
-Another successful Great Eight dinner to mark history!
+This was truly A Gr8 Independence Day Dinner to mark history!